null Skip to main content

 • Lifting weights (requires neck stability)

-• Driving posture (needs balanced neck flexion or extension)
+• Driving posture (needs balanced flexion of the neck or extension)

 • Reading and writing (constant neck movement)